 There are no user-serviceable components inside the TruNarc analyzer.
-All service operations must be performed by Thermo Fisher Scientific or an authorized service agent of Thermo Fisher Scientific.
+All service operations (e.g., to address freezing or not turning on) must be performed by Thermo Fisher Scientific or an authorized service agent of Thermo Fisher Scientific.

 Periodically, the TruNarc analyzer should be cleared of test records and updated using the associated computer software.
 Test results are contemporaneously recorded into each case for which it is used; therefore, the clearing of test records does not impact the validity of testing.